Kofen/PoE_Ethernet_GPIB_Adapter/README.md

 ### Large replies or large requests

-The limited memory of the device puts limitations on the size of the requests and the repllies.
-The device will not accept requests bigger than X **(TODO)** bytes, and replies bigger than roughly Y **(TODO)** bytes.
+The limited memory of the device puts limitations on the size of the commands and queries and the replies.
+The device will not accept commands or queries bigger than 196 bytes, and replies bigger than roughly Y **(TODO)** bytes.
 In case of overflow, the client will be informed via VXI signalling.

 The prologix service does not have this limitation, as it it built on a simpler protocol, and uses streaming.

+### Prologix and pyvisa

+Support for prologix in pyvisa has been pending since a long time.
+Depending on your situation, you can try to bypass it by faking the prologix service as being a raw socket service (ex `TCPIP::192.168.7.206::1234::SOCKET`), and then mix the SCPI commands with the correct `+++` commands.

 ---